Azure-Samples/hdinsight-aks/spark/Azure-spark-demo/Random-forest.md

 ## Pre requisites
 * Azure HDInsight on AKS Spark cluster.
 Learn how to create a cluster click [here](https://learn.microsoft.com/en-us/azure/hdinsight-aks/quickstart-create-cluster).
+* Download the sample data from [here](./random_forest_sample_data.csv).
 * Upload the sample dataset in the ADLS Gen2, primary storage account in a container.
-Learn how to upload data in the container [here](https://learn.microsoft.com/en-us/azure/data-factory/load-azure-data-lake-storage-gen2.)
+Learn how to upload data in the container [here](https://learn.microsoft.com/en-us/azure/data-factory/load-azure-data-lake-storage-gen2.).
 * Navigate to the cluster overview page and open a python notebook in Jupyter.

 ## Enter the following code in the Jupyter notebook: